REMOTE Act for GI Bill Extends Student Veteran Protection

 Right now, you may be asking “What is rounding out?”
 Well, here’s the answer:

-When a student’s GI Bill runs out in the last semester of their program, then the VA can provide extra financial assistance, read a “rounding out”, to bring that program to a close without the student incurring any out of pocket tuition expenses.
-There are three conditions that must be met in order for this provision to apply:
+When a student’s GI Bill runs out in the last semester of their program, then the VA can provide extra financial assistance, read a “rounding out”, to bring that program to a close without the student incurring any out-of-pocket tuition expenses.
+Three conditions must be met in order for this provision to apply:

 - The number of credits a student needs is less than the number of credits that would be considered more than a half-time enrollment for that semester, AND